willgraham0/signal_processing/README.md

-If we were to transmit this signal we would only need to transmit the 3 non-zero coefficients and their positions i.e. which wavelet (dilation/ translation combination) they correspond to and reconstuct it at the other end using the Discrete Haar Wavelet Transform.
+If we were to transmit this signal we would only need to transmit the 3 non-zero coefficients and their positions i.e. which wavelet (dilation/ translation combination) they correspond to and reconstuct it at the receiving end using the Discrete Haar Wavelet Transform.

 Now let's take a random signal and visualise the contribution of each Haar wavelet to the total signal.